 For a brand that retails its products for well over $400,000, Bentley’s $28,500 loss on every car sold is a confusing one to stomach.
 However, this could be attributed to the pots of cash they’re throwing into their electric car R&D program.
 Speaking of electric, good old Tesla is burning roughly $18,400 for every car it sells.
 Mounting electric offensives from the likes of Merc’s EQC, Jaguar’s I-Pace, Audi’s E-Tron could spell trouble for Tesla as it loses its biggest competitive advantage.

 Rolls Royce and Lamborghini tend to play their cards close to their chests by not releasing their full financials and were not included in the study.

 According to the Whichcar analysis of Ferrari’s income statement for Q1 2019, Maranello shipped 2610 vehicles for the period, a 23% increase from the same period in 2018.
 It appears as though strong demand for the entry-level Portofino drove the numbers up, accounting for a 30.6% increase in V8 sales.

 Overall, Ferrari collected $1.52 billion in revenue, with inflows primarily coming from vehicle sales and spare parts ($1.19 billion), engine sales to Maserati ($93 million), and sponsorships/commercial activities ($207 million).
 All up, this translates to a net margin of 19.2%, which looks decidedly plump alongside BMW’s 7.33% effort for the same metric over 2018.

-Safe to say, the Prancing Horse certainly looks high and mighty – but then again, when has it looked otherwise?
+Safe to say, the Ferrari’s profitability certainly looks healthy – but then again, when has it looked otherwise?

 All currencies are quoted in Australian Dollars.